China's shipyards brace for leaner times as oil slump sours rig building spree

 China Merchants Heavy Industry has the largest number of orders at 14, followed by Dalian Shipbuilding and Shanghai Waigaoqiao, according to data from shipping consultancy Drewry.

-By comparison, less than 5 percent of orders at Singapore yards Keppel (KPLM.SI) and Sembcorp Marine (SCMN.SI) are by speculative buyers, according to Oversea-Chinese Banking Corporation.
+By comparison, less than 5 percent of orders at Singapore yards Keppel and Sembcorp Marine are by speculative buyers, according to Oversea-Chinese Banking Corporation.
 Sembcorp Marine and Keppel declined to comment.

 Even without competition from South Korea, prospects look bleak in the jackup rig trade.